 To study the literary history and literary texts from the 19th century on an advanced level, preparing students for independent research.

-- reflect critically on 19th century German literature and literary history; - analyse literary works from this period and present their findings in fluent German.
+- reflect critically on 19th century German literature and literary history; - analyse literary works from this period and present their findings in fluent German advanced level and to prepare students for independent research.